Ted Bundy: Washington, Oregon

-After Hawkins's disappearance was publicized, witnesses came forward to report seeing a man in an alley behind a nearby dormitory on the night of her disappearance.
-He was on crutches with a leg cast and was struggling to carry a briefcase.
+After Hawkins' disappearance was publicized, witnesses came forward to report seeing a man on crutches, with a leg cast and carrying a briefcase, in an alley behind a nearby dormitory on the night of her disappearance.
 One woman recalled that the man asked her to help him carry the case to his car, a light brown Volkswagen Beetle.

-During this period, Bundy was working in Olympia as the assistant director of the Seattle Crime Prevention Advisory Commission, where he wrote a pamphlet for women on rape prevention.
+During this period, Bundy was working in Olympia as the assistant director of the Seattle Crime Prevention Advisory Committee, where he wrote a pamphlet for women on rape prevention.
 Later, he worked at the Department of Emergency Services (DES), a state government agency involved in the search for the missing women.
-At the DES he met and began dating Carole Ann Boone, a twice-divorced mother of two who would play an important role in the final phase of his life six years later.
+At the DES he met and began dating Carole Ann Boone (1947–2018), a twice-divorced mother of two who would play an important role in the final phase of his life six years later.

 Reports of the brutal attack on Sparks and the six missing women appeared prominently in newspapers and on television throughout Washington and Oregon.
-Fear spread among the population; hitchhiking by young women dropping sharply.
+Fear spread among the population; hitchhiking by young women dropped sharply.
 Pressure mounted on law enforcement agencies, but the scarcity of physical evidence severely hampered them.
 Police would not provide reporters with the little information that was available for fear of compromising the investigation.
-Further similarities between the victims were noted: the disappearances all took place at night, usually near ongoing construction work, and were within a week of midterm or final exams.
+Further similarities between the victims were noted: the disappearances all took place at night, usually near ongoing construction work and were within a week of midterm or final exams.
 All of the victims were wearing slacks or blue jeans when they disappeared, and at many crime scenes there were sightings of a man wearing a cast or a sling and driving a brown or tan Volkswagen Beetle.